redhat-exd-rebuilds/estuary-api/README.md

-# Estuary API and Scrapers
+# Getting Started

+## Overview

+Estuary visualizes the story an artifact takes in the Red Hat build to release pipeline, with a focus on the automation of container rebuilds due to CVEs.
+This repository contains the API and scrapers for the [Estuary front end](https://github.com/release-engineering/estuary).

 ## Development